sarmad-21/Diabetes-Classification/README.md

 ## Dataset
 The dataset used in this project is the CDC Diabetes Health Indicators dataset from the UC Irvine Machine Learning Repository.
 - Samples: 253,680 individuals
-- Target Variabe: Diabetes_binary (1.0: Diabetic, 0.0: Non-diabetic)
+- Target Variable: Diabetes_binary (1.0: Diabetic, 0.0: Non-diabetic)
 - 21 health, lifestyle, and demographic related features

 Link to dataset: https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators

+## Libraries
+- NumPy
+- Pandas
+- Matplotlib
+- SciPy
+- Scikit-learn

+## Models

+## Performance and Evaluation
+The models were evaluated using